WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 Model Uncertainty
 +++++++++++++++++

-Model uncertainty refers to uncertainty in the WDN model -- i.e. uncertainty in pipe lengths, pipe diameters, base demands, demand patterns, etc.
+Model uncertainty refers to uncertainties in the WDN model -- i.e. uncertainties in pipe lengths, pipe diameters, base demands, demand patterns, etc.

 EPyT-Flow allows the user to specify model uncertainties by instantiating